webbyvivek/Virtualcode-Click-to-Chat/README.md

-# Virtualcode Click to Chat
+# Click to Chat by Virtualcode

 A lightweight WordPress plugin that adds a floating WhatsApp chat button to your website.
 Let visitors start a conversation with you instantly with just one click!